jonasrembratt/DCAF.Squawks/README.md

 ## Basics

-The squawk compiler takes a LotATC JSON squawk classification JSON file but allows for special syntax for ranges, to reduce the work involved when creating your squawk classifications.
-That syntax is very simple.
+The squawk compiler expects a LotATC JSON squawk classification JSON file as its input but allows for special syntax for squawk ranges and variables, to reduce the work involved when creating your squawk classifications.
+The syntax is very simple.
 Here's an example:

 ```json5
 {